KyleAMathews/blog/src/pages/2023-11-09---announcing-trpc-crdt/index.md

 * Only the server can run the code as the code:
     * needs more compute resources than the client has
     * is an ongoing background processes
-    * is written in a language other than JS (WASM is changing this of course)
+    * is written in a language other than JS (WASM is changing this)

 In the post, I wrote about a pattern to solve this with a [“distributed state machine” running across client and server](https://bricolage.io/some-notes-on-local-first-development/#using-a-distributed-state-machine-to-handle-complex-writes) — where the server is just another node in the network but with super powers.
 I outlined the mechanics and suggested the pattern could be wrapped up in a simple RPC library.